 2. Short-Term Loans

-The most common type of loan taken by business owners, a short-term loan, is a traditional loan option.
+The most common type of loan taken by business owners, short-term loans are a traditional loan option.
 You borrow a fixed amount of capital from a lender with a fixed-rate loan, making it easier to predict your monthly payments.

 You get the entire loan amount as a lump sum, like a merchant cash advance, and it can be used for any type of business expenditure, including renovations.